KSP-KOS/KOS/doc/source/commands/communication.rst

         support both CommNet and RemoteTech.
 Other mods may be supported or provide their own support in the future.

-kOS can implement communications over a variaty of connectivity configurations.
+kOS can implement communications over a variety of connectivity configurations.
 We refer to these options as "Connectivity Managers."
-You can slect the active manager from the :ref:`kOS section of KSP's Difficulty Settings<settingsWindow>`.
+You can select the active manager from the :ref:`kOS section of KSP's Difficulty Settings<settingsWindow>`.
 If the currently selected manager no longer is available, or if a new manager becomes available, you will be prompted with a dialog box to select the manager